Flights to Cyprus

 Direct flights to Cyprus from the UK

-EasyJet – yet another no-frills airline with similar policies to Cobalt.
+EasyJet – Probably our favourite of the no-frills airlines.
 They fly from various airports in the UK including London Gatwick and Stansted.
-A bonus is that while checked luggage is limited to the usual 20kg, and hand luggage has to be within a certain size, the only weight restriction for hand luggage is that the passenger must be able to lift it.
+A bonus is that while checked luggage (which has to be paid for) is limited to the usual 20kg, and hand luggage has to go under the seat, unless you upgrade, the only weight restriction for hand luggage is that the passenger must be able to lift it.

 Direct charter flights (peak times of year only)